Coalville: Administrative history

 The urban district council built itself a headquarters called Municipal Offices on London Road in 1934, designed by Herbert Langman.

 Coalville Urban District was abolished in 1974, becoming part of the new district of North West Leicestershire.
 No successor parish was created for the former urban district, and so it became an unparished area.
 New parishes have since been created from parts of the old urban district, being Ellistown and Battleflat in 2002 and Hugglescote and Donington le Heath and Whitwick, both created in 2011.
 Thringstone and the central part of Coalville remain unparished.

 The old Municipal Offices were extended to become the headquarters of North West Leicestershire District Council, and were renamed Stenson House after Coalville's founder, William Stenson, whose house had stood on the site.
 Since 2012, the building has also served as the town's register office.
+The extended portion of the building was demolished in 2025.